Search

 How do you know when rice is fully dehydrated?

 Jar test: If eager, you can place your rice in a glass jar and tightly close the lid.
-If you notice moisture or condensation forming in the jar within 24-48 hours ( or if the rice become sticky) you know there is still moisture and more dehydrating time is needed.
+If you notice moisture or condensation forming in the jar within 24-48 hours (or if the rice become tacky or soft) you know there is still moisture and more dehydrating time is needed.

 Note: You technically can’t over dehydrate rice.
 If in doubt, dehydrate until you’re absolutely certain there’s no moisture left.